 As a follow up question - if my spouse and myself own all of our assets jointly, why should we create a living trust?

 While jointly held assets avoid probate upon the first spouse’s death, a trust would still be advisable upon the death of the second spouse.
 Potential problems then arise if the surviving spouse is incapacitated and could not establish a trust.
 Additionally, a joint trust eliminates the possibility of a probate upon a simultaneous death.
+This means that a joint trust can help avoid probate if both spouses die at or near the same time.

 If you want to learn more about creating your estate plan: